jneurock/rocky-codes/src/content/pages/my-approach.md

 ##### Uncovering the Problems Being Solved

-I’m using the term "uncovering" here because that’s what it feels like when I learn about features of languages, frameworks and tools.
+I’m using the term “uncovering” here because that’s what it feels like when I learn about features of languages, frameworks and tools.
 Similar concepts across different tool sets often have different names but exist to solve the same problems.
 Learning about which features exist in a framework is pointless, if you don’t know what problem they’re solving.

-"[React](https://reactjs.org) has hooks" or "[Go](https://golang.org) has
+“[React](https://reactjs.org) has hooks” or “[Go](https://golang.org) has
-concurrency primitives", for example, are useless pieces of information, if you don’t know what problems they solve.
+concurrency primitives”, for example, are useless pieces of information, if you don’t know what problems they solve.
 In other words, these are solutions and solutions mean there are problems to understand.